trolund/mbse-drone-collaboration-simulation/README.md

 For instance will the input (world_size=15, ground_size=5, road_size=1, customer_density=0.5) result in the neighborhood
 below.
-This representation is called a layout in the code.
+This representation is called a layout in the code. **Please change the parameters in the main config file**.

     (layout, delivery_sports, number_of_grounds, number_of_customers), truck_pos = create_layout_env(15, 5, 1, 0.5)